Let’s talk about Fad diets…

 Commercial diets and products easily offer consumers the concept of the “best diet in their life”.
 Proceed with caution when you see the following claims: “Miraculous”, “No Effort”, it will “Melt the Fat”, or promises you will lose ‘X’ pounds within a few days or weeks.
 Understand that there are multiple complex mechanisms involved and safe, effective, sustainable weight reduction and maintenance is available.

-Get Our Free Heart Health eBook
+Get Our Free eBook

-Your Ultimate Guide to Nutrition Heart and Health
+Your Ultimate Guide to Nutrition and Brain Health

 Recent Posts

-Menopause and Weight Gain
+Avoiding Holiday Weight Gain